-If you have mental health problems with the NHS may term as “severe and enduring” such as chronic depression, bipolar, schizophrenia or schizoaffective disorder, then you may be able to access employment support services through your local Adult Mental Health Team.
+If you have mental health impairments with the NHS may term as “severe and enduring” such as chronic depression, bipolar, schizophrenia or schizoaffective disorder, then you may be able to access employment support services through your local Adult Mental Health Team.
 Provision may vary, but the Individual Placement and Support model is growing in popularity.
 This involves intensive support in applying for work and approaching employers on your behalf.
-Services that provide this include The Works in Edinburgh, SAMH in various areas, The NetWork Service in Renfrewshire.
+Services that provide this include The Works in Edinburgh, SAMH in various areas, and Fife Employment Access Trust.
 If you are unsure, ask your mental health worker.

 At present, Inclusion Scotland is only funded to provide application support to people applying to our internship programme, and interns who are applying for work to move into once their placement has ended.
 We sometimes run group sessions or web chats on application advice.
 If you get in touch with us we will do our best to advise or signpost.
 You can also become a member of Inclusion Scotland and get updates on our employability work, events and consultations.